Lumiwealth/lumibot/README.md

 #### on_abrupt_closing

-This event method is called when the strategy execution was interrupted.
+This lifecycle method is called when the strategy execution was interrupted.
-Use this event method to execute code to stop trading gracefully like selling all assets
+Use this lifecycle method to execute code to stop trading gracefully like selling all assets

 ```python
 class MyStrategy(Strategy):